shirewoman2/Consultancy/README.md

 Current version: 3.6.1

+**NOTE:** The SimcypConsultancy package requires that you have tidyverse loaded.

+A great place to start for getting help:

+    launch_package_index()

 # How to use this document

 You do *not* need to read this document from start to finish to follow